(note this is not legal advice but should be considered a general guide)

 General Rule (Safest Assumptions)

 All works published in the United States before 1923 are in the public domain.
-Works published after 1922, but before 1978 are protected for 95 years from the date of publication.
+Works published after 1922, but before 1978 are protected for up to 95 years from the date of publication (see Sonny Bono Act of 1998).

 For works created after January 1, 1978, copyright protection lasts for the life of the author plus an additional 70 years.
 For an anonymous work, a pseudonymous work, or a work made for hire, the copyright endures for a term of 95 years from the year of its first publication or a term of 120 years from the year of its creation, whichever expires first.